bleskomat/bleskomat-pos/README.md

 * [lnbits](https://github.com/lnbits/lnbits-legend) via the LNURLDevice extension - open-source, self-hosted and possible to use custodial instances hosted by others; public instances of lnbits:
 	* [legend.lnbits.com](https://legend.lnbits.com) - unstable, don't leave funds on this instance for very long

-The rest of this document details the hardware and software requirements, how to build the hardware yourself, and instructions for compiling and uploading the firmware from source.
+The rest of this document details the hardware and software requirements, how to build the hardware device, and instructions to compile firmware from source.

 * [Requirements](#requirements)
 	* [Hardware Requirements](#hardware-requirements)